keithalewis/papers/ct.md

 and the arrows are linear transformations.

 Rings, fields, and algebras provide more examples.
-The theme of category theory is how to provide a unified treatment of various mathematical notions.
+The theme of category theory is to provide a unified treatment of various mathematical notions.

-A _Preset_ is a set wtih a relation `<=` that is reflexive and transitive.
+A _Preorder_ is a set wtih a relation `<=` that is reflexive and transitive.
 The notion predates Category Theory, but this maps perfectly into the the definition of a category.
 The objects are elements of the set and there is an arrow `x -> y` if and only if `x <= y`.

 The identity arrow is the relexive property and composition is the transitive law.
-Putting on your category theory goggles lets you see things that would not be obvious otherwise.
+Preorders have the property that hom sets have at most one arrow.

+The category _Set_ with arrows `f: A -> B` if `A` is a subset of `B` is a preorder.
+It is also a _Poset_: a preorder that is also _anti-symmetric_.
+If `x <= y` and it is not the case that `y <= x` then `x = y`.

 ## Answers to Exercises